Nightshade

 {our names are write-ins for history}

-Madeline Blair is a poet, editor, and award-winning filmmaker from Chicago, IL.
+Madeline Blair is a poet, editor, and award-winning filmmaker from Chicago, IL, with a BA in Creative Writing from the University of Illinois Urbana-Champaign.
 She is the founder/editor-in-chief of Sabr Tooth Tiger Magazine.
-Her poems appear in Raging Opossum Press, Ekphrasis Magazine, Orangepeel Magazine, and more.
-She received her BA in Creative Writing from the University of Illinois Urbana-Champaign.
+Her poems appear or are forthcoming in Okay Donkey, Burial Magazine, Libre Lit, Ekphrasis Magazine, and more.
+She was once quoted in The New York Times on her passion for clean air.